 Could you please explain the history of the implementation?
-How long was the process from your first thoughts to the execution of your plans?
-In 2008 we had the first discussions, then the negotiations with the management board so that we finally ordered in
+How long was the process from your initial thoughts to the execution of your plans?
+In 2008 we had the initial discussions, then the negotiations with the management board; so we finally ordered in June 2011.

-June 2011.

-At the moment you are the first urologist worldwide who has a 3D system in his Endo-Urology Suite.
+At the moment you are the first urologist worldwide who has a 3D system in his endourology suite.
 How does it feel to be a pioneer?

-In the beginning you are definitely impressed with that situation of being a pioneer especially after 3 years of planning and convincing many people that this way is the right way.
+In the beginning you are definitely impressed with being a pioneer, especially after three years of planning and convincing many people that this way is the right way.

-However that feeling passed quickly.
+However, that feeling passed quickly.
 We are a university hospital that is doing routine patient care.
 We have started a scientific concept but certainly don't feel extraordinary.
 We do our job and it is a very nice system to work with.
 That is what we are happy about.
 Now we want to see the facts and see in what way the system is beneficial for the patient.
 That's all that matters in the end.